ComScore

 • Cast: Jason Segel, Andre Benjamin, Eve Lindley, Richard E. Grant

 Four strangers stumble upon an elaborate game that prompts them to do strange things, and as a result, they gain access to a completely different world, which changes how they perceive reality.
-If you're up for an imaginative series that dives a bit more into the meaning of life, you'll enjoy Dispatches from Elsewhere.
+This other-worldy experience isn't quite like Lumon Industries, but if you're up for an imaginative series that dives a bit more into the meaning of life, you'll enjoy Dispatches from Elsewhere.
+(Fun fact: It's based on the documentary film The Institute about the alternate reality game The Jejune Institute.)

 • Rating: TV-14